 My best friend and I both got a safari hat from Wombat Leather.
 It not only looked great with everything but really lasted the wear and tear of so many adventures.

-I do wish that I had packed a variety of hats, and not just the one.
+I do wish that I had packed a variety of hats and not just one.
 The safari hat really does “make” your outfit, so if you can stack them when you pack them, grab a few in different colors from the same brand.

 How to Pack Your Safari Hat